-From July 2009 until February 2011 Merola was President of the Provincial Council and in May 2011, having run as the mayor candidate of the Italian Democratic Party, was elected Mayor of Bologna, with more than 50% of votes at the first ballot.
-Since January 2015 he has also served as Mayor of Bologna Metropolitan City.
-In 2016 he was again elected Mayor for 2016-2021.
+Virginio Merola has been Mayor of Bologna since 2011, when he was elected with more than 50% of votes at the first ballot.
+Since January 2015, he also served as Mayor of Bologna Metropolitan City.
+In 2016, he was re-elected Mayor for 2016-2021.

 Previously, he was President of the Provincial Council from 2009 to 2011.
 In 2004, he was elected to Bologna’s City Council and soon afterwards was appointed Deputy Mayor for Urban Planning and Housing.
 In 1995 he was elected President of the Savena District of Bologna for two consecutive terms.
 Prior to his political career, Mr Merola was regional secretary of the Italian association of Municipalities, Provinces and Regions in 1989.
 He holds a degree in Philosophy.

 Bologna is committed to diversifying its planned actions to ensure residents have access to adequate housing.
 In Bologna the stock of social housing is around 33% and significantly above the average in Italy.
 An important aspect of the city’s housing policy is the 1000 Homes Plan (Mille case per Bologna) the goal of which is to increase its public housing stock by 1,000 units by 2021.
 As part of the 1,000 Homes Plan, the city committed to spend €60 million to modernise 600 old public apartments and to build 400 new public housing units on brownfield sites, avoiding increasing land consumption.